 She was elected to the Arlington Community School Board in 2012 and again in 2013.
 Prior to her election, she served on the Arlington Municipal Schools Planning Committee.

-Besides her work as a school board member, Kay also serves as an Adjunct Professor in the Education Department at Christian Brothers University.
+Besides her work as a school board member, Kay also served as an Adjunct Professor in the Education Department at Christian Brothers University.

 Kay is married and has one son.

 Barbara Fletcher is a native of Shelby County, having moved from Memphis to Arlington, Tennessee when I was in the seventh grade.
 I attended Arlington Elementary and graduated from Bolton High School before attending The University of Memphis to study education.
 Barbara earned her Bachelor of Science in Education and then continued her education by earning a Master’s Degree in Administration and Supervision from the University of Memphis.

 Barbara served the Shelby County School System for 36 years as an educator and administrator.
 She taught at both Arlington Elementary and Ellendale Elementary before taking the curriculum coordinator position at Ellendale Elementary.
 She finished her career with Shelby County Schools as principal at Barret’s Chapel Elementary.